onetonfoot/Bonsai.jl/README.md

 [action-img]: https://github.com/onetonfoot/Bonsai.jl/actions/workflows/ci.yaml/badge.svg
 [action-url]: https://github.com/onetonfoot/Bonsai.jl/actions

-This project is in currently still in early development and many of the features rely on `HTTP.jl` master branch so use with caution.
+This project is still in early development and many of the features rely on `HTTP.jl` master branch so use with caution.